Molecular motor: Experimental observation

 Many more techniques are also used.
 As new technologies and methods are developed, it is expected that knowledge of naturally occurring molecular motors will be helpful in constructing synthetic nanoscale motors.

 Non-biological

 Recently, chemists and those involved in nanotechnology have begun to explore the possibility of creating molecular motors de novo.
 These synthetic molecular motors currently suffer many limitations that confine their use to the research laboratory.
 However, many of these limitations may be overcome as our understanding of chemistry and physics at the nanoscale increases.
 One step toward understanding nanoscale dynamics was made with the study of catalyst diffusion in the Grubb's catalyst system.
 Other systems like the nanocars, while not technically motors, are also illustrative of recent efforts towards synthetic nanoscale motors.

-Other non-reacting molecules can also behave as motors.
-This has been demonstrated by using dye molecules that move directionally in gradients of polymer solution through favorable hydrophobic interactions.
+Other molecules can also behave as motors.
+Dye molecules can move directionally in gradients of polymer solution through favorable hydrophobic interactions.
 Another recent study has shown that dye molecules, hard and soft colloidal particles are able to move through gradient of polymer solution through excluded volume effects.